-- a Master’s Degree (AQF Level 9) at Credit or higher level Grade Point Average with an appropriate research component; or a Bachelor’s degree with Honours (AQF Level 8) with minimum second upper honours or equivalent, and
+- a Master’s Degree (AQF Level 9) in business and commerce or related discipline area at Credit or higher level Grade Point Average with an appropriate research component; or a Bachelor’s degree (AQF Level 8) in business and commerce or related discipline area with minimum second upper honours or equivalent, and

 - Management or professional experience of 3-5 years;

-All applicants must have access to a workplace for their assignments and research.
+All applicants must have access to a workplace for research.